 Horton Plains national park is the highest plateau in Sri Lanka.
 It marks the southern boundary of the central highlands.
 The landscape of Horton plains is very different from the preconceived image of a tropical highland.
 The park views are dominated by panoramic rolling grass plains, with occasional peaks topped by patches of montane forests, which are blanketed by mists.
 The weather is not warm at all and rain is frequent.
-Everything is dewy, moist and muddy.
+Everything is dewy, moist, and muddy.
 Every now and then, winds reach gale force, giving Horton plains a poetic beauty, usually seen only at bleak Scottish wildernesses.
 Nonetheless, it is very tropical.
 Most of its flora and fauna are endemic to Sri Lanka.
-Some of its forest cover receives relict status, which makes it a treasure trove of biological history.
+Some of its forest covers receive the relict status, which makes it a treasure trove of biological history.
 199 out of 353 vascular plants found at the plains are endemic.
 The critically endangered “Horton plains red slender Loris” is only found in this park, as the name suggests.
-Even the commonly found langur monkeys are identified as a unique sub highland subspecies, commonly known as the “bear monkey”.
-Among many unique wildlife, Dusky striped squirrel, giant squirrel, brown mongoose, rhino-horned lizard, pygmy lizard and the black cheeked lizard are a few.
+Even the commonly found langur monkeys are identified as unique sub-highland subspecies, commonly known as the “bear monkey”.
+Among much unique wildlife, Dusky striped squirrel, giant squirrel, brown mongoose, rhino-horned lizard, pygmy lizard, and the black cheeked lizard are a few.
 The park has a healthy population of sambar deers frequently spotted grazing.
 It is also one of the few national parks in Sri Lanka where no vehicles are allowed inside.
-Instead, the visitors walk along a set of foot trails that lead to various areas inside the parklands.
-The most popular and the easiest foot trail is called the world’s end – baker’s falls round trail.
-Along this trail are the popular world’s end escarpment (884 metres), Baker’s falls, small world’s end and chimney pool.
+Instead, the visitors walk along with a set of foot trails that lead to various areas inside the parklands.
+The most popular and the easiest foot trail is called the world’s end–bakers falls round trail.
+Along this trail are the popular world’s end escarpment (884 meters), Baker’s falls, small world’s end, and chimney pool.
 The Horton plains national park hosts a unique eco-system and was designated a UNESCO world heritage site in 2010.

 - Pattipola entrance